opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 }
 ```

-> For the an SDN controller plugin, the interface would be `SdnControllerApi`.
+The interface would be `SdnControllerApi`for the an SDN controller plugin.

 The various methods of the API should be completed as appropriate, and will likely involve creating other classes that implement parts of the OSC SDK.

 ### Exposing the Service Provided By The Plugin
 The OSC plugin implementations are shared with the OSC server runtime using the OSGi service registry.
 There are a number of ways to register an Object as an OSGi service, but the simplest and most flexible is to use an OSGi compendium specification called, Declarative Services.
 Declarative Services allows build tools to create standard metadata describing how a component (a managed instance of an object) should be injected with dependencies and/or exposed as an OSGi service.
 Declarative Services descriptors can be written by hand, but the simplest way to use Declarative Services is to generate the metadata from the standard annotations.
 The `bnd-maven-plugin` already processes these annotations by default.
 All that is required is the addition of the dependency: